roobre/refractor/README.md

 ## Intended usage

-Shatter is intended to be run either locally, or in a local network where linux machines reside.
-This is because Shatter drops mirrors aggressively based on mirror-to-client throughput, and therefore it will not be effective if clients with different effective throughput to the host running Shatter connect to it.
+Refractor is intended to be run either locally, or in a local network where linux machines reside.
+This is because Refractor drops mirrors aggressively based on mirror-to-client throughput, and therefore it will not be effective if clients with different effective throughput to the host running Refractor connect to it.
 Moreover, for this same reason, bad actors could deliberately simulate bad latencies and kick good mirrors out of the pool, degrading service quality for others.

 ## Providers

-Shatter is designed to be distribution-agnostic, as long as a Provider that can fetch a list of mirrors and feed them to the pool is implemented.
+Refractor is designed to be distribution-agnostic, as long as a Provider that can fetch a list of mirrors and feed them to the pool is implemented.
 For the moment, providers exists for:

 - Arch Linux (btw)